Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Maya Mobile

 Maya Mobile offers UK eSIMs on Vodafone, with plans from 1 GB to unlimited.
 Their pricing is mid-range.
 The app is less polished than the market leaders but functional.
-They’re a good option if you specifically want Vodafone coverage.
+They’re a good option if you specifically want Vodafone coverage — which is strong in Wales and on UK train routes.

 BNESIM